totalhack/zillion/README.md

 If you'd like to avoid putting sensitive connection information directly in your `DataSource` configs you can leverage config variables.
-In your `Zillion` config you can specify a DATASOURCE_CONTEXTS section as follows:
+In your `Zillion` yaml config you can specify a `DATASOURCE_CONTEXTS` section as follows:

 ```
 DATASOURCE_CONTEXTS: